michali/blog/_posts/2020-05-02-capital-controls-programming-kata.md

 **Update**
 For iteration 3, Up to $500 a week can be electronically transfered abroad in addition to the $420 weekly cash withdrawal limit.
 That makes more sense than the previous rule which was that there could be a tradeoff between the $500 transfer-abroad limit or the $420 cash withdrawal limit.

+The requirements are based on a [real-life situation](https://en.wikipedia.org/wiki/Capital_controls_in_Greece), adapted for the exercise.